Cosmiscient/P03KayceeMod-Main/README.md

 3.0.4
 - All encounters have been reworked again.
 - We are now capturing metrics every time you lose a battle.
 Those metrics are: name of encounter, turn you lost, and difficulty level.
 All metrics are captured anonymously.
+- The Gamblobot sigil has updated art and rulebook text.
 - Copypasta has new art.
 - Copypasta and Angelbot can now be used by opponents.
 - \[redacted\] should no longer throw an error when trying to remove \[redacted\]